trend report: kitchen design trends 2025

 The Planning Application Process

-4. Submit Application: Complete the necessary application forms and provide all required documents.
-This might include drawings, impact assessments, and historical research.
+4. Formal Application: Complete the necessary application forms, including all relevant documents such as architectural drawings, impact assessments, and environmental reports.

 Overcoming Challenges